siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 **Masking Email Addresses**

 **Problem:** Sensitive information, such as email addresses in datasets, often needs to be anonymized or masked to protect user privacy.
-Specifically, the prefix of an email address (everything before the "@" symbol) needs to be hidden or replaced to prevent identification of the individual.
+Specifically, the prefix of an email address (everything before the "@" symbol) must be hidden or replaced to prevent identification of the individual.

-**Solution:** To address privacy concerns, the local part of email addresses can be masked by replacing it with a generic string (e.g., "xxxxx").
+**Solution:** To address privacy concerns, the prefix of email addresses can be masked by replacing it with a generic string (e.g., "xxxxx").
 This process retains the structure of the email address while anonymizing the user's identity.

 ```
 ... | eval masked_email=replace(email, "^([^@]+)@", "xxxxx@")
 ```

 **Explanation:**
-1. `eval`: This function is used to create a new field `masked_email` that will hold the masked email address.
+1. `eval` function is used to create a new field `masked_email` that will hold the masked email address.
-2. `replace(email, "^([^@]+)@", "xxxxx@")`: This expression uses a regular expression to match the prefix of the email address and replaces it with `"xxxxx"`, resulting in a masked email address.
+2. `replace(email, "^([^@]+)@", "xxxxx@")`: This expression uses a regular expression to identify the prefix of the email address and replaces it with `"xxxxx"`, resulting in a masked email address.

 ## substr(\<str\>,\<start\>,\<length\>)